 Nevada County Health urges taking steps to stay healthy for holidays

-Other respiratory diseases are on the upswing right now in Nevada County.
-The flu season has come early, and there is an increase in respiratory syncytial virus cases.
-This is a virus that can cause cold-like symptoms in most adults and older children but can make it very difficult to breathe for younger children and babies.
+According to the health department, other respiratory diseases are on the upswing right now in Nevada County.
+The flu season has come early, and there is an increase in respiratory syncytial virus cases, the release stated.
+This is a virus that can cause cold-like symptoms in most adults and older children but can make it very difficult to breathe for younger children and babies, according to the release.

 Many of the actions we can take to prevent the spread of COVID-19 can also prevent the spread of other respiratory viruses.
-We can:
+According to the release, Nevada County residents can:

 - Get the COVID-19 vaccine and the booster that has protection against the original virus and an Omicron variant.